 UK Skilled Worker visa appeal timeline

-Upon receiving the UK Skilled Worker visa refusal letter, you will have 28 calendar days to appeal if you applied outside the UK or 14 days if applied inside the UK.
+If your UK Skilled Worker visa is refused, strict deadlines apply.
+You typically have 28 days to appeal if you applied from outside the UK, or 14 days if you applied from within the UK, starting from the date you receive your refusal decision.

 The UK Skilled Worker visa appeal process usually takes between 6 to 12 months from the submission date.
 It may take longer depending on the complexity of the case.